ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/roadmap-handover.md

     A handover is a typed link for attaching actionable links to results, non purely informational, requests.
-The goal of the handovers is to list the different actions available, e.g.: a link to a request access page, or to a temporarily saved detailed response, which can include a temporary token.'
+The goal of the handovers is to list the different actions available, e.g.: a link to a request access page, or to a temporarily saved detailed response, which can include a temporary token.
   required:
     - handoverType
     - url